 “CyberDrive” opens with a huge drum sound and an oscillating synth that comes into the music, climbing over the beat and producing an interesting effect.
 The synth patterns shift and move over the solid beat.
 I also was enamoured of the sneaky lead synth line that plays a broken melody with a slight sense of melancholy to it that comes in near the back half of the track.
 I also enjoyed the spacious feeling that Millennium Falck gave to this track.

 I must say that “Robot Walk” is my favourite track on the album.
 Softly flowing synths open this track with an ethereal feeling as a wind sweeps in and is joined by an aching, gentle and yearning lead synth and the throb of the beat.
 The vocal work from Millennium Falck here is impassioned and strong.
 His voice has such a great quality and adds to the intensity of this song.
 I dig the idea of love so strong it could make "a robot walk.”

 There is something fun about the workoutwave feeling to “In The Gym.”
 I dig that melody that feels so free and easy, light and laughing as it bubbles along.
 The vibe of sweating people with big hair and Lycra along with terry cloth headbands is strong here.
 I enjoy the synth because it has such positive energy and warmth about it.
 The whole track would put most people in the mood to sweat in a very musical way!

 Neo Helsinki FM is an album that I want to spin every day, just to dispel the shadows a little bit.
-Millennium Falck has created a feel-good antidote to the overall state of the world in which we’re currently living.
+Millennium Falck has created a feel-good antidote to the overall state of darkness we can feel at various times when we look at the world around us.
 I think that the bright, positive and melodic vibes here are exactly what we need when the world gets us down.